← All articles

 Carrier billing and emerging-market reach

 In much of Asia, MENA, and LATAM, the binding constraint on monetisation isn’t acquisition cost — it’s payment friction.
 Direct carrier billing (DCB) lets users pay through their phone bill, with no card required.
 This unlocks paying audiences that the card-based stores simply can’t convert, and it reaches them in markets where CPI is a fraction of Western levels.
 Reach and conversion in one move.
-We covered why DCB out-converts cards and how to integrate it in a separate publisher’s guide, and mapped where it pays off across India, Africa and LATAM region by region.
+We covered why DCB out-converts cards and how to integrate it in a separate publisher’s guide, and mapped where it pays off across India, Africa and LATAM region by region — with Southeast Asia’s own OEM-plus-DCB stack broken down market by market in our Southeast Asia distribution playbook.

 Web-native distribution

 For a growing set of titles, “distribution” no longer requires an app at all.
 WebGPU and WASM have closed enough of the performance gap that real games run in the browser, inside messaging platforms, and on web portals — with no store, no install friction, and no 30% cut.
-We unpacked this shift in web-native games are quietly reshaping mobile distribution.
+We unpacked this shift in web-native games are quietly reshaping mobile distribution; for the specific Telegram, TikTok, and portal playbook, see our instant games distribution guide.
 As a reach layer that bypasses the auction entirely, it’s one of the most underrated moves a studio can make in 2026.
+The newest entrant on that layer acquires players through the phone’s own SMS and RCS inbox rather than a chat platform’s surface — we set out when a messaging-native channel is worth testing, and when it plainly isn’t.
+Not every title is a fit yet — our WebGPU readiness guide breaks down which genres should ship web-native now.

 What channel diversification actually does to the numbers